marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 the compromise of multiple, independent, and heterogeneous nodes, and in which the security of the bridging system grows proportionally with the number of nodes that are added.
-Our proposed solution also impooses a topological structure on the bridging system that minimizes complexity and risk.
+Our proposed solution also imposes a topological structure on the bridging system that minimizes complexity and risk.

 ### Bridging Topology: Hub-and-spoke vs n^2